Unfortunately, there are a lot of misconceptions about life insurance which can lead to missed opportunities to protect ourselves and our dependants.

 In this article, we’ll set the record straight for six of them.

-If you don’t have anyone financially depending on you, you may be under the impression that you don’t need life insurance, but it’s not always the case.
+If you don’t have anyone financially depending on you, you may be under the impression that you don’t need insurance, but it’s not always the case.
 There are other financial commitments which could make it worth considering.

 Unfortunately, it’s not enough to stuff your life insurance policy in a drawer and forget about it.

 Adjusting your policy is extremely important as your needs change.
 If you decide to reduce your level of cover though, make sure you’re not leaving yourself exposed.
 For instance, even if your children are no longer financially dependent on you, your spouse may still need financial support if you were to pass away.
-Reducing the total amount your cover could also place you at risk if it’s not keeping up with inflation.
+Reducing the total amount of your cover could also place you at risk if it’s not keeping up with inflation.

 Speaking to a financial adviser can help you determine how much cover you actually need, if you are considering reviewing your life insurance.

 If you name your child or grandchild as your primary life insurance beneficiary, complications can arise if you pass away before they turn 18.

 In most circumstances, if your child is under the age of 18, the courts will appoint a guardian or custodian to look after how the money is managed.1 Restrictions, legal fees and other costs may take a significant amount of your life insurance proceeds, at the child’s expense.

 A solution you could consider is to set up a trust on behalf of your dependants, which you can name as the recipient of your life insurance proceeds.
 This can provide financial security for those who can’t or don’t want to handle large sums of money or other assets.